 The Cognitive Function Scanner Mobile Test Suite app runs on smartphones and tablets driven by the Android operating system, for example devices produced by Samsung.
 The app has shown to work on Android releases from version 6.0.
 The current version of the app takes up approximately 30 MB of the device memory.

 Please note that the Figure Drawing Test, the Pen-to-Point Test, the Parallelogram Test, The Bourdon-Wiersma Test and the Continuous Graphics Test all demand a tablet featuring digital pen input, i.e., input from a sharp-tipped digital pen or pencil compatible with Samsung's S-Pens.
-These pencil tests appear equal in size independently of the screen resolution and physical size of the device.
-Currently Samsung's Galaxy tablets in the S-series with S-Pen (minimum size 9.7") are available from most computer stores.
+These pencil tests are fixed in size, i.e., are independent of the screen resolution and physical size of the device.
+Currently Samsung's Galaxy S-series tablets with S-Pen (minimum size 9.7") are available from most computer stores.

-Instead of using the S-Pen that comes along with select Samsung tablets you may want your clients to get the feeling of a genuine pencil.
-It can be accomplished using one of the Staedtler Noris Digital Pencils (standard pencil shape EAN 4007817035368, or the thicker model with triangular shape EAN: 4007817073933) designed for Samsung.
-Neither Samsung's S-Pens nor the Staedtler Noris Digital Pencils need to be charged, i.e., there is no risk of running out of power during an examination session.
+We recommend using Staedtler Noris Digital Pencil (standard pencil shape EAN 4007817035368, or the thicker model with triangular shape EAN: 4007817073933) instead of the Samsung pens, because the Staedtler pens do not not have buttons that may distrurb attention.
+Neither Samsung's S-Pens nor the Staedtler Noris Digital Pencils need to be charged, i.e., there is no risk of running out of power during an examination session and the pens are as lightweight as are normal pencils.

 The Cognitive Function Scanner Mobile app comes with reference values obtained by the PC-version.
 The reference values covering the age span from 25 to 75 years are collected via large-scale investigations of representative samples of the Danish general population, (N=1,026 and N=711), respectively.